 Builders do provide the fire fighting equipment & fire egress stairs since they are to be provided as per the building codes.
 However, one should ask the developer, the evacuation strategy envisaged in case of an emergency.

 Ask them the fire rating of the walls and concrete structure.
 Fire rating means the time taken by materials to succumb under the event of a fire.
 Ideally, it should be rated at 1-2 hours.

 Check the refuge area, where in case of emergency, residents are supposed to gather and stay safe till the fire personnel come and evacuate them.

-Do take a look at fire staircase & if possible, do descend by it.
-This is because in case of fire, you are supposed to use staircase & not lifts.
-Few months back only, there was a case of fire in a high rise building in Mumbai, where people died because they were stuck in elevator
+Do take a look at the fire staircase & if possible, do descend by it.
+This is because, in case of fire, you are supposed to use the staircase & not lifts.
+A few months back only, there was a case of fire in a high rise building in Mumbai, where people died because they were stuck in an elevator

 So you should feel comfortable while getting down.
 Ideally, the builders should provide the fire fighting gadget – water sprinklers in individuals flat too so that in case there is fire, it is arrested by sprinkler burst.

-If you are opting for a resale flat in such a building, ensure that fire fighting equipment’s are operational & that the society is committed in maintaining it.
-Also ensure that all egress paths are free from any obstructions enabling a comfortable progress.
+If you are opting for a resale flat in such a building, ensure that fire fighting equipment is operational & that the society is committed to maintaining it.
+Also, ensure that all egress paths are free from any obstructions enabling comfortable progress.

 It is a general opinion that one should buy property from big, reputed developers as their schemes & construction quality is superior.
 Someway, buyers feel more reliable on them and are willing to pay more expecting superiority, timely possession, transparency etc.